 Otherwise it’s like blasting your miniature plants with fire hose.
 You’ll literally blow them away.

-A like to use a mister (otherwise known as a spritzer or atomiser) as it’s very gentle and there’s no risk of overdoing it.
+In the past I’ve used a mister (otherwise known as a spritzer or atomiser) as it’s very gentle and there’s no risk of overdoing it.

 6. Funnel (The Targeted Dropper)